mwc360/mwc360.github.io/_posts/2024-02-19-Unlocking-Parallel-Processing-Power.md

 This now brings us to the last method I'll discuss...

-## 3. Multi-Threading for Concurrent Job Execution in Clusters
+## 3. Multithreading for Concurrent Job Execution in Clusters
 This approach, which certainly not free from disadvantages, can be the most efficient for executing multiple jobs in parallel.

-The concept involves utilizing one or several job clusters to execute numerous jobs concurrently through multi-threading.
+The concept involves utilizing one or several job clusters to execute numerous jobs concurrently through multithreading.
 This can be achieved by either statically or dynamically setting the number of threads (concurrency), all operating under a single Spark session.

 The primary disadvantage here is the barrier to entry as you have to learn the fundamentals of one of the threading libraries in python or scala.
 If you're using Microsoft Fabric, there is a new mssparkutils command (mssparkutils.notebook.runMultiple()) that can simplify some uses cases for concurrent processing, my colleague over at [Fabric.guru has an excellent blog post](https://fabric.guru/using-runmultiple-to-orchastrate-notebook-execution-in-microsoft-fabric) on this command.
 Note that this requires some initialization time for each notebook so there is still overhead to this approach.

-Before we dive in to some ways to implement and key things to know about each, let's be clear why we are only talking about multi-threading rather than multi-processing.
+Before we dive in to some ways to implement and key things to know about each, let's be clear why we are only talking about multithreading rather than multi-processing.

 ### Why Multithreading Over Multiprocessing?
 Multithreading shares resources within the compute environment, constrained by mechanisms like the Python Global Interpreter Lock (GIL), which allows only one Python task to execute at a time.
 This approach is compatible with Spark's architecture, unlike multiprocessing, which creates resource boundaries that are incompatible with Spark's processing framework.